One might think that by now we would understand pretty well how the Grand Canyon formed. We don’t.

 This scenario keeps the Colorado River flowing in the only plausible direction, allows the greater lateral erosion (and apparent geomorphic age) in the western Grand Canyon to take place above the lava lakes, fills Muddy Creek Lake with Colorado River water but not sediment, and allows the cutting of Muddy Creek sediments within the last few hundred thousand years after dam breaches.
 The only fly on this lovely picture is the lack of evidence for these sediments upstream.

-We have a modern analogue for the fate of river sediments: the Lake Mead deposits exposed by the fall in lake level in the last few years.
+We have a modern analogue for the fate of river sediments behind dams: the Lake Mead deposits exposed by the fall in lake level in the last few years.
 River runners have a great perspective on how fast this erosion takes place.
 The stuff is constantly falling in the river, and is often a dusty nuisance.
 We noticed significant erosion of these unstable sediments in a single year.
 One can easily imagine the whole lot washed away in a decade.
 Perhaps we should be looking for bathtub rings rather than sediments upstream.